Is Your Body Fancy or Safe?

 - You dress appropriately (low-cut tops for work environments aren’t appropriate)

 - You exercise regularly for health but without obsession

 - You rarely overeat, binge, or purge with relationship to food

 - You don’t stuff or escape feelings or insecurities with food, exercise, work, drugs or anything else that can be used or done to an extreme

-Thirty years ago I let his comments upset me and I felt inadequate, but fortunately, much growth, self-awareness, and safe self-approval has occurred in the last thirty years, as evidenced by a recent exchange on an airline flight I took.
-It would have been easy for me to feel inadequate sitting next to a stunning twenty-two year old recently on a return trip from the Midwest.
-She was much younger than me, taller, adorned with artfully done shadows and creams that enhanced her naturally beauty, and attractive in that way that only the really young can be.
+Thirty years ago I let his comments upset me, and I felt inadequate, but fortunately, much growth, self-awareness, and safe self-approval has occurred in the last thirty years, as evidenced by a recent exchange on an airline flight I took.
+It would have been easy for me to feel inadequate sitting next to a stunning twenty-two year old on a return trip from the Midwest.
+She was much younger than me, taller, adorned with artfully done shadows and creams that enhanced her natural beauty, and she was attractive in that way that only the really young can be.
 Her entire life stretched before her.